Stock market today: AI stocks leap as interest-rate worries hold back the rest of Wall Street

-NEW YORK (AP) — U.S. stock indexes are mixed Thursday as technology stocks propelled by a blowout profit report from Nvidia work against weakness elsewhere in the market.
-In the latest example of how good news for the economy isn't necessarily good for Wall Street, strong economic reports raised worries about interest rates staying high.
+NEW YORK (AP) — Technology stocks propelled by a blowout profit report from Nvidia are working against weakness elsewhere in the market on Thursday to keep U.S. stock indexes mixed.
+In the latest example of how good news for the economy isn't necessarily good for Wall Street, strong economic reports are raising worries about interest rates staying high.

-The S&P 500 was up 0.1% in late morning trading.
-The rallies for tech stocks had the Nasdaq composite up 0.6%, as of 10:30 a.m.
-The Dow Jones Industrial Average, which has less of an emphasis on tech, was lagging the market and down 280 points, or 0.7%.
+The S&P 500 was up 0.2% in midday trading.
+The rallies for tech stocks had the Nasdaq composite up 0.8%, as of noon Eastern time.
+The Dow Jones Industrial Average, which has less of an emphasis on tech, was lagging the market and down 255 points, or 0.6%.

 Nvidia also increased its dividend as its CEO, Jensen Huang, touted how “the next industrial revolution has begun.”